-Mortgage insurance is required for most home loans that don't have at least 20 percent of a payment down.
+Mortgage insurance is required for most home loans that don’t have at least a 20 percent down payment.
 When financing a mortgage, having a financial stake in the home makes buyers less likely to default.
-But for some mortgage seekers, a substantial down payment isn't realistic.
+But for some mortgage seekers, a substantial down payment isn’t realistic.

 Before you become a homeowner, check out this list of things that you should know about insuring a home.

 Click through to find answers to important mortgage questions.

 What is mortgage insurance?
 Mortgage insurance is a policy that compensates lenders for losses due to the default of a mortgage loan.
 Mortgage home loan insurance guarantees the lender will be repaid if the buyer stops making payments on a home loan.